octref/blog/vetur-status-quo-development-sponsorship-and-direction/index.md

   - Accommodate more complex project setup.
 - Finalize an interchange format that describe shape of a Vue component.
 Frameworks should generate data of this format and give it to Vetur. `vls` should generate data of this format on-the-fly for user components.
 This data is then used for language features such as auto-completion and error-checking.
 - Improve [VTI](https://github.com/vuejs/vetur/tree/master/vti).
 - Improve performance.
-Create performance test suites and investiagte performance issues.
+Create performance test suites and investigate performance issues.
 - Bring Windows support on par with macOS/Linux support.
 - Improve support for prettier/prettier-eslint.